isomerpages/nlb-biblioasia/index.md

       title: The Making of the Causeway
       subtitle: Places and Buildings
       id: infopic
-      description: "The Causeway was built 100 years ago, being the largest engineering project to be undertaken in Malaya. "
+      description: The Causeway was built 100 years ago, being the largest engineering project to be undertaken in Malaya.
       button: AN ENGINEERING FEAT
       url: /vol-20/issue-2/jul-sep-2024/singapore-malaysia-johor-causeway/
       alt: Image alt text